fhir-fi/finnish-scheduling/input/pagecontent/extensions.md

 {:.stu-note}
 All of these extensions have been defined in earlier implementation guides.
 The canonical URLs of the extensions have been modified slightly, mainly to be in the `https` space, rather than `http`.
+Also the names of the extensions have been changed to be more descriptive.
 Implementer feedback is welcome at this stage to help evaluate whether this is a welcome change and regarding implementation efforts.

 The earlier versions of these extensions can be cound at [FinnishAppoinment](https://simplifier.net/finnishappointment/~resources?category=Extension&sortBy=DisplayName)